 In the first moments after the Big Bang, the universe was tremendously hot and dense.
 The universe then cooled and gave birth to conditions that formed the building blocks of matter, the quarks and electrons of which we are all made.
 Quarks began to aggregate, which produced protons and neutrons, which then combined into nuclei.
 Meanwhile, the universe continued to expand and cool until finally electrons became trapped into orbits around nuclei, forming the first atoms.
 These atoms were hydrogen and helium, all the other elements that we are surrounded by today have been produced by nuclear fusion reactions in stars and supernova explosions since then.
 Let that thought sit with you for a little bit.

 Our universe has a speed limit, and this limit is set by the speed of light which travels at the mind boggling pace of 186,282 miles per second, or 299,792 kilometres per second.
-That’s 670.6 million miles per hour, or 1.1 billion kilometres per hour.
-Basically, if you had the ability to travel at the speed of light, you would be able to do a darting cycle around the Earth seven and a half times each second.
-Windburn will get ya, that’s for sure.
-So, when human hour’s turn to years, we’re talking light years in particular—how long would a light year take in human time?
+That’s 670,6 million miles per hour, or 1.1 billion kilometres per hour.
+Basically, if you had the ability to travel at the speed of light, you would be able to do a complete cycle around the Earth seven and a half times each second.
+Imagine, for example, the speed at which Liz Truss was—and then very quickly wasn’t—the UK’s Prime Minister.
+So, when human hour’s turn to years, we’re talking light years in particular, how long would a light year take in human time?

-The time that it takes us humans to travel one light year is considerably longer than a year.
-To put it into context, it takes between six months and a year for us to reach Mars, which is in light year terms, 12.5 light minutes away.
-It took NASA’s New Horizons spacecraft almost ten human years to reach Pluto from Earth (which is ‘just around the corner’), only 4.6 light hours away.
+The time that it takes humans to travel one light year is considerably longer than a year.
+To put it into context, it takes between six months and a year for us to reach Mars, which in light year terms, is 12.5 light minutes away.
+It took NASA’s New Horizons spacecraft almost ten human years to reach Pluto from Earth—which is ‘just around the corner’, only 4.6 light hours away.

-Saying we were a space shuttle that travelled five miles per second, given that the speed of light travels at 186,282 miles per second, it would take about 37,200 human years to travel one light year.
+Let’s say we were a space shuttle that travelled five miles per second, given that the speed of light travels at 186,282 miles per second, it would take about 37,200 human years to travel one light year.
 That’s a long time, and what would you see?
-Well, not much unfortunately.
+Well, not much, unfortunately.
 You’d be closer to the centre of our own galaxy, but with a further 26,000 light year distance still to travel.
-All I can really say after writing this piece is that i’m exceptionally relieved that I’m travelling at my own pace, which seems almost too fast even in relation to myself some days, but hey, it’s all relative.